JetBrains/teamcity-documentation/topics/create-pipeline.md

 When you run any build from a chain, whether it's the last one or medium one, TeamCity gathers all the other chained builds into a sequence, according to their dependencies.
 As you saw on our sample chain's scheme, _TodoImage_ always runs after _TodoApp_; _Test1_ and _Test2_ start only after _TodoImage_ finishes and run in parallel to each other.

 Let's run the _TodoImage_ build with the __Run__ button.
-Go to __Project Home__ to see how TeamCity automatically runs a new _TodoApp_ build first and, after its finish, launches the following _TodoApp_ build.
+Go to __Project Home__ to see how TeamCity automatically runs a new _TodoApp_ build first and, after its finish, launches the following _TodoImage_ build.
 As a result of this chain, TeamCity will produce a Docker image according to the `Dockerfile`.

 >To speed up a chain, TeamCity can reuse already finished builds instead of running new ones.
 Read about this optimization mechanism [here](snapshot-dependencies.md#Suitable+Builds).